top of page

 Tell your doctor, pharmacist, and dietitian about any dietary supplements and medicines you take.
 They can tell you if those dietary supplements might interact or interfere with your prescription or over-the-counter medicines or if the medicines might interfere with how your body absorbs, uses, or breaks down nutrients.

-Want to learn more, or receive recommendations specific to you?
+Want to learn more, or receive recommendations specific to you and your body?

 Comments